Lights of New York (1928 film)

 Lights of New York is a 1928 American crime drama film starring Helene Costello, Cullen Landis, Wheeler Oakman and Eugene Pallette, and directed by Bryan Foy.
 Filmed in the Vitaphone sound-on-disc sound system, it is the first all-talking full-length feature film.
-It was released by Warner Bros., who had introduced the first feature-length film with synchronized sound, Don Juan, in 1926; and the first with spoken dialogue, The Jazz Singer, in 1927.
+It was released by Warner Bros.
+Pictures, who had introduced the first feature-length film with synchronized sound, Don Juan, in 1926; and the first with spoken dialogue, The Jazz Singer, in 1927.
 The film cost $23,000 to produce (a "B" picture), and grossed over $1 million.
 The enthusiasm with which audiences greeted the talkies was so great that by the end of 1929, Hollywood was producing sound films exclusively.